ether/ep_hash_auth/README.md

 The hash_adm parameter defines the role of file-authenticated users, by default they are not admins.

 The displayname_ext parameter defines from which file the displayname of a user can be read.
 If the file does not exist for a user, the displayname remains unchanged.

+The hash_adm_ext parameter defines from which file the is_admin boolean of a user can be read.
+If the file does not exist for a user, the hash_adm value will be used.

 ## Generate the hashes
 #### Bcrypt: